How continuous improvement builds a competitive manufacturing operation

 The impact of CI efforts is measured in tangible outcomes that directly affect a manufacturer’s bottom line.
 These key performance indicators (KPIs) can apply to various business objectives in the following ways:

-Production costs Volumes of water consumption
+• Production costs (such as volumes of water consumption)

-Quality control Amount of defected product returns
+• Quality control (Amount of defected product returns)

-Competitiveness / market position Time to market
+• Competitiveness / market position (Time to market)

 Every organization will have its own set of KPIs that relate to its particular set of objectives.
 However, success can be broken down into three business segments: Customer, Cost and Cash.